Latest update: November, 2016

 Goa is located in the western region of India.
 The state shares its border with the Arabian Sea to the west, Maharashtra to the north and Karnataka to the south and the east.
 It is one of the fastest growing states in the country.
 Goa has a coastline of about 104 kms and inland waterways of about 250 km.
 The coast is full of creeks and estuaries formed by rivers.

 Goa has a strong presence in mining, tourism and pharmaceuticals sectors.
 Mining (iron ore and manganese), pharmaceuticals, iron and steel industries are present in North Goa while mining and shipbuilding industries are present in South Goa.
 Tourism is the largest segment in the services sector.
 Goa is traditionally known as a tourist paradise for its natural scenery, beautiful beaches and cultural diversity.
-In 2014, the state attracted 4.05 million tourists, including 0.51 million foreign visitors.
+During 2015, the footfall of foreign tourists in the state reached 541,480.

 Goa has also emerged as a manufacturing base for several leading companies in areas such as fertilisers, tyres and tubes, cement, electrical machinery, fish-net making machines, automatic washing machines, printed circuit boards, pharmaceuticals and pharmaceutical machinery.
 Cashew processing has also been a traditional industry in the state.